jhg/grunt-browser-extension/README.md

 });
 ```

+ * directory: Source code directory (like ```src``` for example) where search files of extension.
+ * id: Id of extension for Safari and Firefox extension.
+ * name: Name of extension.
+ * version: Version of extension.
+ * description: Description of extension.
+ * author: Author fo extension.
+ * content_scripts: Content scripts are JavaScript files that run in the context of web pages.
+(Chrome, Firefox & Safari).
+ * web_accessible_resources: (Chrome).
+ * homepage_url: (Chrome).
+ * background: (Chrome).
+ * content_security_policy: (Chrome).
+ * permissions: (Chrome).
+ * chrome_url_override: (Chrome).
+ * icon: Icon of 256x256px of extension, it will generate icon16.pne, icon64.png, icon128.png and icon256.png for use in extension.
+ * browser_action: (Chrome).
+Remember use icon16.pne, icon64.png, icon128.png or icon256.png, it's generate from icon configuration.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).